gibbok/bem-pixel-perfect-responsive-design/README.md

 # Pixel perfect responsive design using BEM methodology

 An example of pixel perfect responsive design based on BEM methodology on which I have been working recently.
+[Try it live](https://gibbok.github.io/bem-pixel-perfect-responsive-design/).

 The requirements:
 1. Implement accurately the design in HTML/CSS for the latest Chrome and Firefox versions.